getify/You-Dont-Know-JS/scope & closures/apB.md

 console.log(a); // ReferenceError
 ```

 Instead of implicitly hijacking an existing block, the let-statement creates an explicit block for its scope binding.
-Not only does the explicit block stand out more, and perhaps fair more robustly in code refactoring, it produces somewhat cleaner code by, grammatically, forcing all the declarations to the top of the block.
+Not only does the explicit block stand out more, and perhaps fare more robustly in code refactoring, it produces somewhat cleaner code by, grammatically, forcing all the declarations to the top of the block.
 This makes it easier to look at any block and know what's scoped to it and not.

 As a pattern, it mirrors the approach many people take in function-scoping when they manually move/hoist all their `var` declarations to the top of the function.
 The let-statement puts them there at the top of the block by intent, and if you don't use `let` declarations strewn throughout, your block-scoping declarations are somewhat easier to identify and maintain.